TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

-* Tests marked **HEAVY** are usually reserved for very expensive tests that are too expensive to run nightly.  ``HEAVY`` tests require more testing resources and therefore may only be run on a fully optimzied build and/or run less frequently.
+* Tests marked **HEAVY** are usually reserved for very expensive tests that are too expensive to run nightly.  ``HEAVY`` tests require more testing resources and therefore may only be run on a fully optimized build and/or run less frequently.
 Tests marked as ``HEAVY`` are enabled only for the value of ``${PROJECT_NAME}_TEST_CATEGORIES`` equal to ``HEAVY``.